15 Best Things to Do in Newtown (CT)

 The creamery has been such a success that sweet treats have become the main business at Ferris Acres.

-And it’s not hard to understand why when you see the menu of more than 30 regular flavors, as well as specials, sorbets, sugar-free and vegan options.
+And it’s not hard to understand why when you see the menu of more than 30 regular flavors of ‘hard’ ice cream.
+There are also specials, sorbets, sugar-free and vegan options.

-Just to paint a picture of how decadent things can get, Elvis Dream is vanilla with peanut butter, banana pieces and dark chocolate, while Salty Cow has salted caramel swirls and chocolate-coated pretzels.
+Just to paint a picture of how decadent things can get, Elvis Dream is vanilla with peanut butter, banana pieces and dark chocolate.
+Meanwhile, my pick, Salty Cow has salted caramel swirls and chocolate-coated pretzels.

 There’s a choice of fall and winter flavors, as well as milkshakes, sundaes and ice cream sandwiches.